What is the legal definition of domestic violence in California?

 - Molests, attacks, strikes, batters (uses force), or stalks you;

-- Threatens or harasses you - either in person or through phone calls, emails, etc.;
+- Threatens or harasses you - either in person or through phone calls, emails, or other methods;

 - Disturbs your peace.2